chevere/workflow/README.md

 );
 ```

-### PHPUnit test Workflow
+### Testing with PHPUnit

 Use `ExpectWorkflowExceptionTrait` for testing Workflow definitions using PHPUnit.

 Wrap the logic that runs the Workflow in a closure and use `expectWorkflowException` method to assert the expected exception.

 ```php
 use Chevere\Workflow\Traits\ExpectWorkflowExceptionTrait;